This reading is also available in PDF.

 be obvious.
 The operation stems from an interesting, but useful, design

-decision in GIMP: Often, we build more complex images by selecting
+decision in the GIMP: Often, we build more complex images by selecting

 more complex regions.
 However, if our only building blocks for describing